mohdfareed/machine-setup/README.md

 - `-f|--force`: forces cloning the repo even if it already exists.
 - `-p|--path`: the path to clone the repository into.
   - Defaults to `$MACHINE` then `$HOME/machine`.
-- `machine`: the machine to set up.
+- `machine`: the machine to set up, defaults to a testing machine.
 - `-h|--help`: prints the machine's setup help message.
+- `args`: the arguments required by the machine's setup script.

 ### Setting Up Individual Components